 Internships with the Cities Programme

-In July 2011 the Cities Programme established an internship program for undergraduate and post-graduate students.
-This has proved to be a very successful development with interns now adding a valuable dimension to the Programme, our team culture and the type of support we can provide participating cities; which now includes participation in small, quality targeted research projects.
+The Cities Programme internship program has proved to be a very successful with interns adding a valuable dimension to the Programme, our team culture and the type of support we can provide participating cities; which includes participation in small, targeted high quality research projects.

 This internships suits people with strong written communication and research skills and a keen interest in international development and sustainability.
 It is applicable to a range of educational programs with an international development or urban planning focus.
 You need to be mature, able to work with a high degree of autonomy and show initiative but also be able to work in a team and with guidance.